karthicknadaraj/Edubridge/README.md

-This repository contains all the Assignments, Projects done by during Pg diploma Data Analytics course.
+This repository contains all the Assignments, Projects done by during PG diploma Data Analytics course.